aalokaily/ET/Readme.md

 ------------------------------------------------------------- Prerequisite ---------------------------------------------------------------
+* Install bisect library from https://docs.python.org/3/library/bisect.html

-Install the following library that will be used to build suffix trees: https://github.com/ptrus/suffix-trees
+* Install the following library that will be used to build suffix trees: https://github.com/ptrus/suffix-trees

 Then edit ./suffix_trees/STree.py as the followings: